PLAYER INFORMATION GUIDE

 Players are responsible for their meals during team travel.

-The team provides team warm-ups, practice jerseys, game jerseys and socks, maroon and black pant shell covers.
+The team provides team track suits, practice jerseys, game jerseys and socks, and maroon pant shell covers.

-Each player must supply his own full, legal equipment, including full facemasks, BLACK helmets and BLACK gloves at minimum.
-Purchasing gloves and helmet in team colors (maroon and white) is not required, but preferable.
+Each player must supply his own full, legal equipment, including full facemasks, MAROON helmets and MAROON gloves at minimum.
+Gloves will now be included in the equipment fee.

 Student-athletes must abide by the academic requirements established by the University and the American Collegiate Hockey Association (ACHA).
 Student-athletes are required to sign an ACHA player eligibility form at the beginning of each season.

 All ACHA student-athletes must maintain a cumulative GPA of at least 2.0 by the beginning of a student athlete’s second year of eligibility.
-In addition, each student must maintain a minimum credit requirement of nine (9) semester hours in both the Spring and Fall semesters to be eligible for play.
+In addition, each student must maintain a minimum credit requirement of twelve (12) semester hours (and pass 9 hours) in both the Spring and Fall semesters to be eligible for play.

 The Missouri State Hockey program recognizes that it receives many benefits from the community and a part of each player’s experience at Missouri State is to give back to the University and the Springfield community.